Whakarongo

 Gathering at the Gate

-For seven weeks, two Pākehā co-researchers (Wren & Dani), helped co-facilitate a third course of Gathering at the Gate - a collective enquiry into ancestral recovery and honouring Te Tiriti o Waitangi for Pākehā/white-assimilated folx in Aotearoa.
-Over 100 people have now done the course, and we are helping to document the cracks, reverberations and shimmers of their experiences in relation to Matike Mai, with a specific eye to the role of ancestral sensing.
+Two Pākehā co-researchers (Wren & Dani), are part of the founding facilitation team for Gathering at the Gate - an online, 7-week collective enquiry into ancestral recovery and honouring Te Tiriti o Waitangi for Pākehā and other white-assimilated folx in Aotearoa.
+Over 150 people have now done the course, and the TTP Pākehā collective are undertaking an experimental evaluation to document the cracks, reverberations and shimmers of/in their experiences in relation to Matike Mai - with a specific eye to the role of ancestral sensing in this kaupapa.

 March, 2024